About The Species

 Geoduck (pronounced “gooey-duck”) can be found along the West Coast of the United States from Alaska to Baja California.
 There is both wild harvest and a growing geoduck aquaculture industry, particularly in Washington State.
 The majority of Washington’s geoduck farming takes place in southern Puget Sound.

-- Geoducks are characterized by a small shell and very long siphon.
+- Geoducks are characterized by a small shell and very long siphon, or "neck."

 - The long “neck” has two openings at the end – one for taking in oxygen and phytoplankton and one for releasing excess water.

 - Geoducks are long-lived; the oldest ever recorded was 168 years old.

 - Geoducks burrow into the sediment about 1 foot per year to a depth of 3 feet.

 - In the first 3-5 years, geoducks grow to 1.5 pounds, though they make not reach maximum size, about 7 pounds, for 15 years.

 - Females release between 1 and 2 million eggs per spawn.

 - Permitting for shellfish aquaculture is governed by federal, state and local governments.